March 7, 2014

 Learn why your dog loves to chew and how to keep him from destroying your favorite shoes, furniture or other belongings.

 January 7, 2010

 Too many dogs are given up after their normal, easily modifiable behaviors are allowed to become problems.
 But it doesn't have to be this way.
 To prevent your dog from becoming a sad statistic, take your dog—and your family—to a professional dog training class.

 November 11, 2014

 The best thing about adopting a dog from an animal shelter?
 The great selection of available canine companions!
 Man's best friends come in all shapes, sizes, and—of course—personalities.

 “Private room with a view.
 Ideal for traveling dogs or for those who just want a secure, quiet place to hang out at home.”
 That’s how your dog might describe his crate.
 It’s his own personal den where he can find comfort and solitude while you know he’s safe and secure—and not shredding your house while you’re out running errands.

 Skunks are everywhere--in the country and in the city--and if your dog gets sprayed, there are ways you can rid him of the scent without using your entire ketchup (or tomato juice) supply to do it.

 Has your dog turned your lawn into a moonscape, with craters everywhere?
-If so, your dog isn’t doing this out of spite or a desire to destroy your landscaping.
-More likely he’s seeking entertainment, attention, comfort, escape, prey, or protection.
+He's not doing this out of spite or a desire to destroy your landscaping.
+More likely he’s seeking entertainment, attention, comfort, escape, prey or protection.

 June 14, 2013